Skip to main content

 I bought this nearly a year ago and have just found time to fit it in.

-I gather this was commissioned for Colin Bakers first season before then change to 45 minute episode and was cancelled due to the two Doctor also featuring the Sontarans.
-Due to be set on the Marie Celeste, it was changed and only a reference and a mention of the Daleks remain.
+I gather this was commissioned for Colin Bakers first season, before it was changed to 45 minute episodes and then was cancelled due to the Two Doctors also featuring the Sontarans.
+Due to be set on the Marie Celeste, it was altered and only a reference, and a mention of the Daleks remain.

 A group of aliens are living on Earth in the late 1800’s, but what are they doing there?
 And what’s there problem with the Sontarans.

 There is a lot packed into these 4 episodes, so much so that it feels much longer - not a complaint.
-Some storiies I’ve come a way from trying to remember what did happen.
+Some stories I’ve come away from trying to remember what did happen.

 Episode one seems to have the Doctor and Peri go from place to pace with no real intention.
 Starting on the Moon they discover a reciever/transmitter and make their way to Earth to follow up.
 Interrupting a cock fight leads them to a tavern where they meet someone else and go back to theirs.